chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ### Model Frequency

 This is the frequency at which Chaos Genius will run Anomaly Detection.
-For the current version of Chaos Genius, it is set to Daily.
-This means, Chaos Genius will run Anomaly Detection once a day at a specified time.
+Chaos Genius provides the option for either Daily or Hourly frequency.
+If you choose Daily, this means, Chaos Genius will run Anomaly Detection once a day at a specified time.
+If you choose Hourly, Anomaly Detection will run every hour at the specified minute.
 ### Select A Model

 Here you will select which model will be used to run anomaly detection.
 You can find a list of available models and their use cases is the Anomaly Detection Algorithms section below.